Legal for trade: Weighing up the requirements

-If a trade approved unit undergoes any alteration or repair, it will require re-verification.
+Thus, if a trade approved unit undergoes any alteration or repair, it will require re-verification.
 This is to ensure that the approval remains valid.

 The following list provides examples of typical applications where a legal-for-trade scale might be required:

 Countries within the EC are generally required to adopt the harmonised European Directives for CE compliance.
-This then includes those relating to “prescribed weighing instruments.”
+This includes those relating to “prescribed weighing instruments.”